shango/shango.github.io/aws_workstation.md

 - Provisioned a high-speed cache volume for media playback
 - Configured an Elastic IP for consistent remote access
 - Installed NVIDIA GRID drivers
-- Set up NICE DCV for secure remote access with audio support
+- Set up Amazon DCV for secure remote access with audio support
 - Optimized the instance for VFX workloads

 ## Who This Guide Is For